-Failure to follow the Prior Authorization Program, as described in this booklet, may result in a reduction or denial of benefits, which may mean a greater expense to you.
+Failure to follow this program, as described in this booklet, may result in a reduction or denial of benefits, which may mean a greater expense to you.

 Only services and supplies which are Medically Necessary will be covered as Eligible Expenses.
 For services and supplies found not to be Medically Necessary no Benefits will be paid under the Plan.
 Anthem Blue Cross will make a determination of Medical Necessity for services and supplies listed on the following page.